gtim/dom5-thronegen/README.md

 * recruitable unit that's only situationally useful. e.g. bad infantry with resistances/amphibious/wings
 * bonus wall defender
 * negative: cause specific affliction to one(?) unit per turn (blind/NHW/eyeloss/armloss/..)

-### misc big plans
-* throne themes -- how to solve?
-  * Manual tagging themes onto everything...?
-    * Maybe automate tagging based on what kind of words are used for sites/units/spells associated with these tags in vanilla/DE
-  * Something more exotic like finding/making a word association corpus from vast quantities of text, and seeing if it can produce something sensible...?

 ### random notes